 In the Summer term we will be focusing on time.
 The children will be telling the time to the nearest 5 minutes in analogue and digital and in Roman numerals.
 They will also be learning about how many days there are in a month, year and a leap year.

-For the first half of this term we will be focusing on understanding the place value of 3 digit numbers and then using a formal method for multiplication.
-We will be doing lots of practical work using a variety of resources to represent our calculations and deepen our understanding.
+We will continue to do lots of practical work using a variety of resources to represent calculations and deepen our understanding.

 Please help and encourage your children to tell the time from a variety of clocks, including 24 hour clocks and those with Roman numerals.

 Year 3 will develop the skills necessary to plan and carry out an investigation, as well as beginning to identify what makes a fair test.